 Unlike Housing Benefit and other state benefits, only one member of a couple needs to be of pension age to be considered under the pension age Council Tax Reduction scheme.
 The exception is if the couple receive a working age benefit, such as Universal Credit, Income-Based Jobseeker's Allowance, Income Support Allowance or Income-Related Employment and Support Allowance.
 Visit the GOV.UK website to check your State Pension age.

 Visit the GOV.UK website for details of independent and free-to-use benefits calculators to calculate an estimate of the pension age Council Tax Reduction you may be entitled to.
 These calculators will also give an estimate of Housing Benefit.

 State Pension age customers may be entitled to Pension Credit paid by the Department for Work and Pensions.
 Visit the GOV.UK website to find out if you're eligible for Pension Credit.

 Working Age Scheme from April 2020

-Following a consultation in Autumn 2019, the council’s Council Tax Reduction Scheme (formerly known as Council Tax Support) for working age customers is changing from 1 April 2020.
-State Pension age customers are not affected by these changes, unless they are in receipt of a working age benefit - such as Income Support, Employment and Support Allowance, Jobseekers' Allowance or Universal Credit.
+Following a consultation in Autumn 2019, the council's Council Tax Reduction Scheme (formerly known as Council Tax Support) for working age customers changed to an Income Grid-based scheme from 1 April 2020.

 Some of the main features of the working age scheme are: